vgiles/acmc21-website/static/proceedings/proceedings-print.md

 \(ix\) Other Business

-# Getting Started in Visual Music and AudioVisual Improv
+# Mark Pedersen and Brigid Burke: Getting Started in Visual Music and AudioVisual Improv

-### Mark Pedersen and Brigid Burke

 ## Abstract